 You will need to remove any grass, vegetation, and weeds that are growing on the site.
 Your wildflowers will not be able to compete with them.
 This may be the hardest part of the project (but don’t worry, well worth it.)
 Herbicides are often recommended, but I don’t like this idea.
 Any kind of chemical will likely damage your soil by killing the microbes and earthworms in your soil–these are organisms that help your plants grow and give a better quality soil.
 Also, herbicides can do harm to bees, pets, and people as well.
 (Round-up, a popular herbicide, was once considered “safe”, yet is now known to be a carcinogen.)
 Here are some non-chemical methods I would consider for my garden.

 - a sod cutter to cut underneath the grass and cut it into strips.
 You can rent these.

 - solarization-a technique where clear plastic is placed over the land, collects sunlight, and “cooks” the vegetation (weeds included) underneath it.
 A great technique, but works better in the summer time and needs several months to kill everything.

 - smothering-a technique where something, such as bales of hay, are placed over the area.
 It will eventually kill the vegetation, but it also needs time.

-- old-fashioned digging (this may be necessary for perennial weeds, in order to remove the entire root).
-Try a dandelion digger for the deep rooted weeds.
+- old-fashioned digging (this may be necessary for perennial weeds to remove the entire root).
+Try a dandelion digger for the deep-rooted weeds.